nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       by one or more analytic processes.
-Simple provenance relationships -- between each such_ `biosample` _and the_ `subject` _from which it was originally derived, as well as between each_ `biosample` _and any_ `file` _s analytically derived from it -- are represented with an association table dedicated to each relationship type (cf. below, §"Association tables and inter-entity relationships").
+Simple provenance relationships -- between each such_ `biosample` _and the_ `subject` _from which it was originally derived, as well as between each_ `biosample` _and any_ `file` _s analytically derived from it -- are represented using association tables, with one such table dedicated to each relationship type (cf. below, §"Association tables and inter-entity relationships").
       Actual DCC-managed provenance metadata will sometimes (maybe always) represent more complex and detailed provenance networks: in such situations, chains of "_`this` _produced_ `that`_" relationships too complex to model at Level 1 will need to be transitively collapsed.
 As an example: let's say a research team collects a